 There are several ways that this procedure works.
 Like many other bariatric surgeries, it creates a small gastric stomach pouch that will allow a much smaller amount of food to be eaten, and this means that fewer calories will be taken in.
 This surgery also bypasses a small portion of the small intestines that makes the digestive enzymes, thereby leading to less nutrient and calorie absorption.

 The most important factor is that the food stream is rerouted, and this creates gut hormone changes that make the patient feel fuller, suppress their hunger, and reverse the way that obesity often leads to type 2 diabetes.

 As the term “gastric bypass” indicates, this operation reroutes the food stream past much of the patient’s stomach and the initial portion of the small intestine.
 It not only forces a smaller food intake, but it also reduces the amount of nutrients that are absorbed.

-First, is that the stomach is made into a small pouch about thumb-sized and will hold about an ounce of volume by dividing the rest of the stomach from its top.
+First, A small thumb-sized pouch is made by dividing the rest of the stomach from its top.
+This will hold about an ounce of volume.
 The small pouch allows at any one time just a small portion of food to be eaten.

 The internal incisions are generally closed with sutures that absorb back into the body so that there are no stitches that have to be removed.
-The external incisions are often closed with staples, steri-strips, or sutures, depending on which the surgeon prefers.
+The external incisions are often closed with absorbable sutures.

 Advantages of Roux-n-Y Gastric Bypass